U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-Angola holds an estimated 9.7 trillion cubic feet (Tcf) of proved natural gas reserves, according to the latest OGJ estimates released January 2014.
-Angola has the second-largest endowment of proved natural gas reserves in Sub-Saharan Africa, behind Nigeria.
-However, Angola only produces small quantities of commercially marketed natural gas because the vast majority of its production is flared or re-injected into oil fields to aid recovery.
-Until recently, Angola lacked much of the infrastructure needed to commercialize more of its natural gas resources.
-The construction of Angola's first LNG facility at Soyo was recently completed, and it shipped out its first cargo in June 2013 to Brazil.
+Angola holds an estimated 9.7 trillion cubic feet (Tcf) of proved natural gas reserves, according to the latest OGJ estimates released January 2015.23 Angola produces small quantities of marketed natural gas because the vast majority of its production is flared as a by-product of oil operations or reinjected into oil fields to increase oil recovery.
+Angola lacks the infrastructure needed to commercialize more of its natural gas resources.
+The country’s new LNG plant at Soyo was developed to commercialize more of its natural gas.
+However, the plant experienced chronic problems and was temporarily shut down almost a year after it exported its first cargo to Brazil in June 2013.

+Gross natural gas production in Angola was 380 billion cubic feet (Bcf) in 2013, of which 247 Bcf was vented and flared, 91 Bcf was reinjected, and 42 Bcf was marketed (Figure 4).
+Angola’s natural gas production comes entirely from natural gas associated with oil production, although Angola LNG, the operator of the LNG facility, plans to develop some previously-discovered nonassociated natural gas fields.
 With offshore oil exploration continuing apace, Angola will need to address its capacity for processing the large volumes of associated gas its oil operations will continue to produce.
-Enhancing LNG capabilities, developing the domestic market for commercial natural gas, and enhanced oil recovery techniques will be important components to Angola’s natural gas strategy moving forward.
+Improving LNG capabilities, developing the domestic market for commercial natural gas, and applying enhanced oil recovery techniques will be important components to Angola’s natural gas strategy moving forward.

 Angola’s electricity infrastructure was damaged substantially during its civil war (1975-2002).
 The Angolan government, with financial assistance from China, has made notable improvements to its power sector, and electricity capacity has more than doubled since the end of the war.
-However, more than half of the country’s inhabitants still do not have access to electricity and rely on traditional biomass and waste (mostly wood and charcoal) to meet their household energy needs.
+However, more than half of the country’s inhabitants still do not have access to electricity and rely on traditional biomass and waste to meet their household energy needs.

-Angola is a member of the Southern African Power Pool (SAPP), a group that includes Botswana, the Democratic Republic of the Congo (DRC), Lesotho, Malawi, Mozambique, Namibia, South Africa, Swaziland, Tanzania, Zambia, and Zimbabwe.
-The SAPP is designed to promote cooperation between member countries with the aim of creating a common electricity market that can provide reliable and affordable electricity to the citizens of member countries.
+Angola is a member of SAPP, a group that includes Botswana, the Democratic Republic of the Congo (DRC), Lesotho, Malawi, Mozambique, Namibia, South Africa, Swaziland, Tanzania, Zambia, and Zimbabwe.
+The SAPP is designed to promote cooperation among member countries with the aim of creating a common electricity market that can provide reliable and affordable electricity to the citizens of member countries.

-- Data presented in the text are the most recent available as of February 5, 2014.
+- Data presented in the text are the most recent available as of March 20, 2015.

 - Data are EIA estimates unless otherwise noted.